neubot/dash/README.md

 The procedure to update the version that runs on M-Lab is the following:

+1. open a pull request at m-lab/dash so they know they need to sync from this repo
-1. ask the m-lab staff to pull the tagged version
+2. ask the m-lab staff to pull the tagged version
-2. open a pull request [for neubot.jsonnet at m-lab/k8s-support](https://github.com/m-lab/k8s-support/blob/master/k8s/daemonsets/experiments/neubot.jsonnet#L17)
+3. open a pull request [for neubot.jsonnet at m-lab/k8s-support](https://github.com/m-lab/k8s-support/blob/master/k8s/daemonsets/experiments/neubot.jsonnet#L17)

 ## Client